 * Pilots in several countries had planned strikes

-* Ryanair says no reason costs should increase as a result (Adds details of offer to pilots; quotes on further union recognition; no comment from unions; share price)
+* Ryanair says no reason costs should increase as a result (Adds detail on planned strikes, company comment)

-DUBLIN, Dec 15 (Reuters) - Ryanair has offered to recognise pilot unions for the first time in its 32-year history in a last-minute bid to stop its first-ever pilot strike from taking place later on Friday.
+DUBLIN, Dec 15 (Reuters) - Ryanair announced on Friday that it would recognise pilot unions for the first time in its 32-year history in a bid to stop its first pilot strike from taking place later in the day.

 Chief Executive Michael O'Leary's refusal to recognise unions was at the heart of the ultra low-cost model he developed to turn a small Irish regional airline into Europe's largest carrier by passenger numbers.

-The move comes after Ryanair pilots in several countries threatened to strike in the busy run-up to Christmas, with the first by pilots and cabin crew in Italy due to take place between 1400 and 1800 GMT on Friday.
+The move comes after pilots in several countries threatened strike action in the busy run-up to Christmas.

 The pilots have mobilised in the wake of the announcement of 20,000 flight cancellations by the Irish carrier, which it blamed on a lack of standby pilots due to a failure in its rostering following a rule change by Irish regulators.

-Chief People Officer Wilson said there was no reason to think costs would increase as a result of the move, but declined to comment on how the events of recent months might impact profitability.
-(Additional reporting by Victoria Bryan and Padraic Halpin; editing by Jason Neely and Adrian Croft)
+The airline's Chief People Officer Eddie Wilson said there was no reason to think costs would increase as a result.
+(Reporting by Conor Humphries; editing by Jason Neely and Adrian Croft)